Channel One (Russia): Broadcasting

 The main broadcasting center is in Ostankino Tower, Moscow.
 In September 2008 the channel installed new digital audio mixing systems in their new state-of-the-art broadcast complex located in the Ostankino Television Technical Centre in Moscow.
 The new Channel One news facility opened in March 2008 and features advanced server technology with equipment from the world's leading television equipment manufacturers such as Thomson, EVS, and HP.
 Spearheading the transition of the renovated news facilities was Okno TV.
 Channel One began broadcasting a 1080i high-definition signal on 24 December 2012.

-Channel One can be streamed on the internet for free on 1tv.ru for viewers in Russia and 1tv.com is for international viewers.
+Channel One can be streamed on the internet for free on 1tv.ru for viewers in Russia and 1tv.com is for international viewers, though most programs of the Russian version of the channel can be seen internationally too.

 Production

 Channel One has produced many films, including four of the highest-grossing Russian movies after the Soviet collapse, Night Watch (2004), The Turkish Gambit (2005), Day Watch (2006), and The Irony of Fate 2 (2007).
 It airs the Russian adaptations of Who Wants to Be a Millionaire?, Survivor, and Star Factory.